JUDEO-CHRISTIAN PSEUDOGRAPHICAL WRITINGS

 Gnosticism was typically defined as the belief in two different gods, and each was represented in one of the two different Biblical testaments.
 The first, an evil god of this world in the old testament and second, a good, more abstract yet higher god in the new testament.
 They believed that all material or matter was evil and all spirit was good.
 Salvation was for those that obtained the ‘secret’ knowledge of the Gnostics and who learned how to escape form this world.

 The Gnostics believed in Jesus but state he did not have a real physical body, but instead had a ‘phantom’ body.
 This is in direct violation as the Bible warns against those who deny Christ came in the body (2 John 1.17).
 Some of the works known to be Gnostic or pseudographical in origin are as follows:

 - Naassene Fragment

 - Ophite Diagrams

 - Acts of Peter

 IMPORTANCE OF PSEUDO WRITING

-It is important to be aware of occultic writings and other writings that seek to deceive believers by presenting information that is close to the truth but far enough off to lead someone astray.
-It is this kind of deceit has been going on since the first century after Christianity formed, in which deceivers and members the occult continually employ in attempts to keep believers in disarray or to try and make believers question their faith.
+It is important to be aware of occult writings and other writings that seek to deceive believers by presenting information that is close to the truth but far enough off to lead someone astray.
+It is this kind of deceit has been going on since the first century after Christianity formed.
+Deceivers and members the occult continually employ attempts to keep believers in disarray or to try and make believers question their faith.

 Von Fritz, Kurt, ed.
 Pseudepigraphica.; Geneva:Foundation Hardt – Contributions on pseudopythagorica